|Conditions to Publication

 jurisdiction of the courts of Singapore.

-must be submitted in electronic form, in Microsoft Word
+be submitted by email in a Microsoft Word format and be

 - Graphics The use of graphics, tables and